My friend Trey asks great questions.

 Leading well at home is the definitely one of the hardest things I’ve ever done, and the most important.
 After all, the consequences of mistakes at work are usually less costly than those at home.

-In addition, most of the wounds we carry around for life can be traced to our childhood and our parents.
+In addition, most of the wounds we carry around for life can be traced to our childhood or dynamics with our caregivers.
 This isn’t their fault because they were carrying wounds from their parents too.
 Often these wounds are unconscious, yet strongly influence our behavior in future relationships.

 Families fall apart when leadership at home isn’t strong.